iluwatar/java-design-patterns/strategy/README.md

 ---

 ## Also known as

 Policy

 ## Intent

 Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

 ## Explanation

 Real world example

-> Slaying dragons is a dangerous profession.
+> Slaying dragons is a dangerous job.
 With experience it becomes easier.
+Veteran
-Veteran dragonslayers have developed different fighting strategies against different types of dragons.
+> dragonslayers have developed different fighting strategies against different types of dragons.

 In plain words